GENERAL HOUSE SITTING

 Yes!
 We do not charge homeowners anything to find a house sitter.

 You can choose from the safe and secure online credit card option or cheque or money order through the post.
 We are also able to organise direct deposit or credit card payment via the phone.
 Please email for further details on these extra payment options.

 You should receive your login details via email within minutes after you register.
 If you have not received this email within an hour (and you have checked your junk mail) please email us and we will re-send you your details.

 We offer homeowners FREE 'Homeowner adverts' on our website.
 Anyone can view these ads but only registered house sitters are able to gain access to their contact details.
 The house sitter is then able to contact any of these homeowners directly to make an enquiry.
 Keep in mind that many homeowners choose not to place the FREE advert and simply scroll the list of sitters and contact them directly.

 To contact the homeowner you click on the adverts 'name' first.
 If you are not already logged in you will need to login here first.
 If the homeowner has placed their phone number for contact it is made visible here but most select to be contacted by email only, in which case you click on the 'Contact this homeowner' link.
-A message box appears, you simply type in your enquiry (as well as the security code) and click on the 'Send message' link.
+A message box appears, you simply type in your enquiry and click on the 'Send message' link.
 Your message goes directly to the homeowner's personal email account.
 They can then reply directly to your personal email account.

 Registering as a house sitter with Aussie House Sitter is easy and fast (usually completed within 5 to 10 minutes).
 Once you have registered you are able to contact the homeowner adverts immediately.